Environmental Stewardship Case Study:

-As part of our commitment to Corporate Responsibility we are always looking for ways to improve Our Beer Print, reduce the environmental impact of our products and improve the efficiency of our operations.
+As part of our commitment to be First Choice for customers we are always looking for ways to improve Our Beer Print, reduce the environmental impact of our products and improve the efficiency of our operations.
 One of the ways we can do that is by reducing the waste we generate and how we dispose of it.
-As Bill Coors once said, ‘waste is just a resource out of place’.
+As Bill Coors once said ‘waste is just a resource out of place’.

 In 2013 we established an operational 2020 Sustainability Strategy where we committed to an ambitious target to send zero waste to landfill across our operations by 2020.

 We currently dispose of 15.8% of our waste to landfill, the amount varies by brewery and in many we are already well on the way to the target of zero.
 We have three breweries in the UK which have been landfill-free since 2012.
 In the US, 6 of MillerCoors’ 8 major breweries are also landfill-free.
 Our continuous landfill avoidance initiatives save Molson Coors in excess of $500,000 annually.